 Envelopes need an Economy, or Par Avion service sticker in the upper left hand corner.

 Check out our guidelines on how to address your items correctly so it reaches its destination on time, every time.

-A KiwiStamp will always be worth the required postage to send a letter on the day it is used / mailed (currently $1.50).
+A KiwiStamp will always be worth the required postage to send a medium letter on the day it is used/mailed (currently $2.00).
 KiwiStamps purchased now can continue to be used in the future even if the required postage changes.

 Yes.
-The KiwiStamp has been designed for easy use on Standard Mail Medium letters, but is also valid postage on all Standard Mail Large and Oversize letters, domestic parcels and most international items.
+The KiwiStamp has been designed for easy use on Medium, Large and Oversize letters too.
 If you're using KiwiStamps in this instance, it's likely you'll need to use a combination of KiwiStamps and denominated stamps to make up the total required postage for the item.

 Yes.
 Stamps are valid postage on most* international items.

 If you want to use denominated stamps to send your international mail items, that’s not a problem.
 Just make sure you’ve got the right postage amount and that the stamps are firmly fixed to your item.

 If you want to use KiwiStamps, that’s fine too - but it's likely that you'll need to use a combination of KiwiStamps and other denominated stamps to make up the exact value of the required postage (as KiwiStamps are worth exactly $2.00).
 Postage costs for sending items internationally is made up of various components such as weight, size and destination you're sending to.
 This is unlikely to equal the exact value of multiple KiwiStamps.